Fair Value - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-Fair Value Definition
+How is Fair Value Used?

 Following that standards of the International Accounting Standards Board, the amount a buyer pays for an asset and the amount the vendor receives for the asset at a specified date formulate the fair value.
 This means that there is an existing agreement between both parties involved in the transaction.
 In the investment market, a security that is traded on an exchange realizes a more accurate fair value than securities that are not traded on an exchange.
 When a security is listed on an exchange, it makes it easier for bid and ask prices to be placed on the stock, this will in turn create a fair value for the security of stock.